B.C. municipality wants ALC to reconsider their decision in regard to pipeline work camp - Smithers Interior News

-The district of Vanderhoof and Coastal GasLink are requesting the Agricultural Land Commission to reconsider their decision in regard to the work camp that was proposed to be built behind the Vanderhoof airport.
+The District of Vanderhoof and Coastal GasLink are requesting the Agricultural Land Commission reconsider their decision to deny a work camp proposed to be built behind the Vanderhoof airport.

-“We believe it is still the best site because of the economic benefits to the community, and the legacy benefits to the property,” said Kiel Giddens, public affairs manager in B.C. for the Coastal GasLink pipeline project, in an email to the Omineca Express.
+“We believe it is still the best site because of the economic benefits to the community, and the legacy benefits to the property,” said Kiel Giddens, public affairs manager in B.C. for the Coastal GasLink pipeline project, in an email to Black Press Media.

 The reconsideration request was submitted to the ALC on Friday, Nov.
 8.

-In terms of legacy benefits to the property, Giddens said, it would include increasing the agricultural potential from the current 6.7 hectare to approximately 19 hectare.
+In terms of legacy benefits to the property, Giddens said, it would include increasing the agricultural potential from the current 6.7 hectares to approximately 19 hectares.

 The property where the 900-person work camp was to be located is within Agricultural Land Reserve.